-- 166. Critically, Gilead reduced the TAF dose when formulating Genvoya even though patients' plasma exposure to tenofovir when taking TAF is already significantly less than their tenofovir exposure when taking TDF due to TAF's enhanced entry and absorption into target cells. - 167.
-Moreover, in July 2011, months before Gilead submitted its Stribild NDA to the FDA, Gilead sought FDA approval of reduced doses of TDF (Viread) in 150 mg, 200 mg, and 250 mg strengths for the treatment of HIV-1 infection in pediatric patients ages 2-12.
-That same month, Gilead also sought approval of Viread 40 mg oral powder for the treatment of HIV-1 infection in pediatric patients 2 years and older.36 The FDA approved the lower dosage strength TDF tablets and oral powder in early January 2012-over six months before the FDA approved the Stribild NDA.
-There was no reason Gilead could not have similarly reduced the dose of TDF in Stribild-when it knew that failing to reduce the dose would increase the drug's toxicity. - 168.
-As a direct result of Gilead's decision not to use a safer design, Stribild proved to be toxic to patients' kidneys and bones. - 169.
+158. Critically, Gilead reduced the TAF dose when formulating Genvoya even though patients' plasma exposure to tenofovir when taking TAF is already significantly less than their tenofovir exposure when taking TDF due to TAF's enhanced entry and absorption into target cells.

+- 159. Moreover, in July 2011, months before Gilead submitted its Stribild NDA to the FDA, Gilead sought FDA approval of reduced doses of TDF (Viread) in 150 mg, 200 mg, and 250 mg strengths for the treatment of HIV-1 infection in pediatric patients ages 2-12.
+That same month, Gilead also sought approval of Viread 40 mg oral powder for the treatment of HIV-1 infection in pediatric patients 2 years and older.
+The FDA approved the lower dosage strength TDF tablets and oral powder in early January 2012-over six months before the FDA approved the Stribild NDA.
+There was no reason Gilead could not have similarly reduced the dose of TDF in Stribild-when it knew that failing to reduce the dose would increase the drug's toxicity. - 160.
+As a direct result of Gilead's decision not to use a safer design, Stribild proved to be toxic to patients' kidneys and bones. - 161.
 In the clinical trials of Stribild over 48 weeks, eight patients in the Stribild group compared to one in the comparator groups discontinued the drug study due to renal adverse events, including kidney failure and Fanconi Syndrome.
-Four of these patients developed https://www.accessdata.fda.gov/drugsatfda_docs/nda/2015/207561Orig1s000ClinPharmR.pdf.

-35 FDA Center for Drug Evaluation and Research, Genvoya NDA 207561 Clinical Pharmacology and Biopharmaceutics Review(s) at 32, available at laboratory findings consistent with proximal renal tubular dysfunction.
+Four of these patients developed laboratory findings consistent with proximal renal tubular dysfunction.
 The laboratory findings in these four subjects improved but did not completely resolve upon discontinuation of Stribild.
 The signature toxicity of the Stribild group was proximal renal tubular dysfunction.

-36 In the EU, Gilead recommends that adults with creatinine clearance below 50 mL/min take Viread oral powder to reduce their doses of TDF.
+&lt;sup>36 In the EU, Gilead recommends that adults with creatinine clearance below 50 mL/min take Viread oral powder to reduce their doses of TDF.

-- 170. The FDA's Medical Review described the notable adverse events that led to study discontinuation more frequently in the Stribild group as a "constellation of renal [Adverse Events] (e.g. renal failure, Fanconi syndrome, and increased blood creatinine)."37 - 171.
-According to the FDA, the "most important safety risks of Stribild use are associated with two key toxicities: renal adverse events (particularly proximal renal tubular dysfunction) and bone toxicity.
-Both of these events have previously been associated with use of TDF "38 - The FDA noted that "published literature suggests that the renal toxicity 172. associated with TDF may be more frequent in patients receiving TDF in combination with PIs, including ritonavir,"39 and the "review team remains concerned that COBI may exacerbate the known renal toxicity associated with TDF."40 In its Summary Review of the Stribild NDA, the FDA concluded: "it appears that the combination of COBI with TDF may have more renal toxicity than TDF alone as highlighted in the clinical reviews and the renal consult."41 The FDA
+162. The FDA's Medical Review described the notable adverse events that led to study discontinuation more frequently in the Stribild group as a "constellation of renal [Adverse Events] (e.g. renal failure, Fanconi syndrome, and increased blood creatinine)."37

+According to the FDA, the "most important safety risks of Stribild use are 163. associated with two key toxicities: renal adverse events (particularly proximal renal tubular dysfunction) and bone toxicity.
+Both of these events have previously been associated with use of TDF . . . .
+"38

+The FDA noted that "published literature suggests that the renal toxicity 164. associated with TDF may be more frequent in patients receiving TDF in combination with PIs, including ritonavir,"39 and the "review team remains concerned that COBI may exacerbate the known renal toxicity associated with TDF."40 In its Summary Review of the Stribild NDA, the FDA concluded: "it appears that the combination of COBI with TDF may have more renal toxicity than TDF alone as highlighted in the clinical reviews and the renal consult."
+The FDA expressed concern that the data reviewed for the Stribild NDA represented an increased hazard signal even compared to regimens containing TDF combined with another boosting agent.